 Recent studies suggest that extracellular signal-regulated kinase (ERK) plays a critical role in synaptic plasticity (the ability of certain synapses to strengthen or weaken over time) and neurodevelopment.
-Fragile X syndrome is associated with increased activity of the Ras-extracellular signal-regulated kinase pathway (Ras-ERK), which can lead to abnormalities in neuronal connections.
 AMO-01 is an inhibitor of the Ras-ERK pathway.
-In pre-clinical efficacy studies, AMO-01 has been shown to rescue the neuronal phenotype of the FMR1 knockout in transgenic mouse models of fragile X syndrome.
-This provides strong scientific evidence to support the conclusion that inhibition of the Ras-ERK cascade may have therapeutic benefit in the treatment of fragile X syndrome in humans.
+In pre-clinical efficacy studies, AMO-01 has been shown to rescue the neuronal phenotype of the multiple knockout mouse models of intellectual disability.
+This provides strong scientific evidence to support the conclusion that inhibition of the Ras-ERK cascade may have therapeutic benefit in the treatment of intellectual disabilities in humans.

 Wang, Zhu et al. 2012.
 J. Neurochemistry.
 212(121), 672-679.